 Examples of Excisions:

-- Excision/removal of inner outer quadrant of the breast
+Excision/removal of inner or outer quadrant of the breast

-- Excision of lesion of the left love of liver
+Excision of lesion of the left lobe of liver

 Examples of Resections: